Tic Tac Toe I

 JavaScript

-• Is the game logic for determining the next player and calculating the winner both robust and efficient?
+• Is the game logic for determining the next player both robust and efficient?

 • How effectively did I manage the game's state, particularly in terms of updating and rendering the squares?